isi-nlp/Carmel-Repository/casc003/README.md

 4. Numbers should be pronounced out, e.g "22" to "twenty" "two".

 #### Reference
-Xing Shi, Kevin Knight and Heng Ji, *How to Speak a Foreign Kanguage Without Knowing It*, ACL 2014.
+Xing Shi, Kevin Knight and Heng Ji, *How to Speak a Foreign Language Without Knowing It*, ACL 2014.